KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 With any of the above ordering options you're presented with an option to notify patrons of the new item when it's received.
-The contents of that notification can be edited in the :ref:`Notices & slips` tool and will have the code of ACQ\_NOTIF\_ON\_RECEIV.
+The contents of that notification can be edited in the :ref:`Notices & slips<notices-and-slips-label>` tool and will have the code of ACQ\_NOTIF\_ON\_RECEIV.
 In the 'Patrons' section you will see an option to 'Add user'.
 Click that button to add patrons who will be notified of the new issue.